openhab/openhab-addons/bundles/org.openhab.binding.tr064/README.md

 ## Supported Things

-Four thing types are supported:
+Two Bridge things are supported:
 - `generic`: the internet gateway device itself (generic device)
 - `fritzbox`: similar to `generic` with extensions for AVM FritzBox devices.

-This is also a `rootDevice`
+Two kind of Things are supported:
-- `subDevice`: a sub-device of a `rootDevice` (e.g. a WAN interface)
+- `subDevice`: a sub-device of the Bridge thing (e.g. a WAN interface)
 - `subDeviceLan`: a special type of sub-device that supports MAC-detection

 ## Discovery